|The Spine Study: Interstate-10 and Interstate-17 Corridor Master Plan|

 IN THIS SECTION

-Linked below are public meetings materials.
+Linked below are public meetings materials from the January 2017 meetings.

 The Maricopa Association of Governments (MAG), in partnership with the Federal Highway Administration (FHWA) and the Arizona Department of Transportation (ADOT), launched this study to develop a Corridor Master Plan for the Interstate 10 (I-10) and Interstate 17 (I-17) corridor.
 This corridor is referred to as the “Spine,” because it serves as the backbone for transportation in the metropolitan Phoenix area.
 In fact, the corridor handles more than 40 percent of all daily freeway traffic in the region.